-All students who wish to take coursework at other institutions and wish to apply this work toward degree requirements at California Baptist University must receive prior written approval from the program director and Registrar.
-The purpose of this is to ensure that the coursework is transferable to California Baptist University, and to encourage student success by monitoring total academic load.
+All students who wish to take coursework at other institutions and wish to apply this work toward degree requirements at California Baptist University must receive prior approval from the Registrar.
+The purpose of this is to ensure that the coursework is transferable to California Baptist University, and to encourage student success by monitoring total academic loads.
 Students not receiving prior approval for enrollment at another institution may not be permitted to transfer those credits.
-Additional information and appropriate forms are available in the Office of the Registrar.
+Additional information and appropriate forms are available on the California Baptist University web site and in the Office of the Registrar.